 How does it work?

-Work to Ride provides youngsters with a positive outlet for their energy and an alternative to negative “street” activities.
+Work to Ride provides youngsters with a positive outlet for their energy and and provides a safe haven from the day to day toll inflicted on youth by poverty.
 Participants develop discipline, responsibility, and life skills through training, riding, and performing horse care and barn management chores.
 They also develop confidence, self-esteem, and the skills necessary to complete successfully in their chosen activities.
 The youth are allowed to choose among various horse sports.
 While most are trained and talented in several sports, polo has proven to be the perennial favorite of Work to Ride youth.
 In addition to acquisition of life-skills, Work to Ride also emphasizes the necessity of academic achievement.
-Staff and volunteers provide after school tutoring to help students maintain the passing grades required for program participation.
+Staff and volunteers provide after-school tutoring to help students maintain the passing grades required for program participation.

 Why does it work?